Sayaka Yamamoto: 2022–present: Return from hiatus and expansion of activities

-Musical style and influences
+Musicality and influences

 Since going solo, Sayaka Yamamoto composes and writes all her releases.
 The majority of her first two albums, released whilst she was still active in NMB48, consist of self-compositions as well.
 In addition to her own music, she also has composed for her former group, and provided background vocals for songs she participated in while in NMB48 and AKB48.
 While her roots are in rock music, Yamamoto's own work encompasses a wide spectrum and is not limited to a specific genre nor defined by a particular label, as noted by columnists.
 In her own words, she wants her music “to go beyond genres…so [she doesn’t] think about making a particular type of music” and creates what she wants to at the time.
 Yamamoto often credits Takeshi Hosomi, Avril Lavigne, and yui as her biggest musical inspirations and people she admires, among others.
 Yamamoto also frequently collaborates with Takahiro Konagawa, who serves as bandleader of her backing band Team SY in addition to producing and arranging many of her songs.
 Other main collaborators and backing band members include Koji Kusakari, Shota Okuno, SATOKO, asami, and Ayasa.
-As a guitarist, Yamamoto currently uses a Gibson Custom True Historic '59 Les Paul and a Les Paul Traditional 2015 Japan Limited as her main electric guitars, and a Martin D-28 and a Martin D-15 Streetmaster as her main acoustic guitars.
+As a guitarist, Yamamoto currently uses a Gibson Custom True Historic '59 Les Paul and a Fender American Professional II Stratocaster as her main electric guitars, and a Martin D-28, a Gibson Custom Shop 1957 SJ-200, and a Martin D-15 Streetmaster as her main acoustic guitars.